snaefellsnes-excursions/snaefellsnes-excursions.github.io/_tours/glacier-tour.md

 Embark on more than just a tour; it's an expedition that offers a profound connection with Iceland’s raw and untamed beauty.

 The **Snæfellsjökull Snow Cat Adventure** is designed for those looking to immerse themselves in the majesty and mystique of Iceland without strenuous hiking.
 Operated in partnership with a seasoned local tour company, this adventure invites you to discover the magic of Iceland's Snæfellsjökull Glacier with us and take home memories that last a lifetime.

+**Please note**: This tour starts in Arnarstapi.
+Transfers from other locations are not included.